Due Process/Grievance Procedures

 A graduate student with a complaint relating to academic work may appeal for review according to the following procedure:

 - The student must first consult with the Faculty member involved.
 Most cases should be resolved at this level.

-- A student who chooses to appeal the matter further may bring it to the Vice President for Academic Affairs.
-If the complaint is lodged against the Vice President, the President receives the appeal.
+- A student who chooses to appeal the matter further may bring it to the Academic Dean.
+The complaint should be in writing when the student meets with the Academic Dean.

-- If the matter is not resolved by the Vice President, the student may appeal in writing to the Appeals Committee, which shall consist of the Vice President, two Faculty members (but not to include the Faculty member involved in the complaint), the President of the Student Advocacy Council and an additional student from the Student Advocacy Council chosen by the Council President.
-The Committee shall by majority vote (by secret ballot) arrive at a recommendation, to be presented in writing to the student and the Faculty member involved.
+- If the matter is not resolved by this administrator, the student may appeal in writing to an ad hoc Grievance Committee, which shall consist of the Academic Dean, two Faculty members (not to include the Faculty member involved in the complaint), the President of the Student Advocacy Council and an additional student representative from the Student Advocacy Council chosen by the Council President.
+The committee shall by a majority vote (by secret ballot) arrive at a recommendation to be presented in writing to the student and the Faculty member involved.
 Any decision made by the Grievance Committee will be binding on both parties.

 Non Academic Grievances: